Dealing With Regrets Caused By Your Poor People Skills

 - "If I had only done more with my life in high school...
 I'd have a little more fun, but ultimately come away feeling the same way about the whole experience as I do now.
 I'd have a pretty fun time at college, but nothing spectacular."

-- "If I kept in touch with my friends... we'd hang out for another six months, before we naturally drifted apart anyway."
+- "If only I had kept in touch with my friends... we'd hang out for another six months, before we naturally drifted apart anyway."

 - "If only I had stood up to that bully...
 I would have nervously stared him down for a minute before the teachers came and broke us up.
 I wouldn't get blatantly picked on anymore after that, but people at school would still generally ignore me and think I was strange."

-- "If only I had talked to that person... we would chat awkwardly for a minute before I realized we weren't each other's type."
+- "If only I had talked to my cute co-worker... we would chat awkwardly for a minute before I realized we weren't each other's type."

 If you catch yourself thinking back to some pivotal moment where you wanted to have done things differently, just remind yourself there's no guarantee the outcome would have been a best-case scenario.
 It's just easier to fill in the blank that way because you'll never know what would have really happened.
 There are probably times in your life where you did take a chance, or stood up for yourself, or kept in touch with some friends, or whatever.
 Likely it sometimes worked out great, but most of the time the results were pretty forgettable.

 Shy, insecure people can be too hard on themselves in the present.
-They can beat themselves up for not being socially perfect and knowing the exact right thing to do in a situation; "If only I done so-and-so... and been incredibly smooth and charismatic, things would have turned out so well!!!!"
-It's not realistic to feel down about something because you didn't live up to unattainable standards in the past.
+They can beat themselves up for not being socially perfect and knowing the exact right thing to do in a situation - "If only I went to that party... and been incredibly smooth and charismatic and got everyone to love me, things would have turned out so well!"
+It's not realistic to feel down about something because you didn't live up to unattainable standards.

 Everyone has regrets

 This point is a little cheesy in that it's saying, "There there, don't feel bad", but is somewhat short on substance.
-Like I said earlier, we all have things we regret.
-Sometimes when we're feeling regretful we almost believe we're the only one who's ever screwed up in life.
+Like I said earlier, we all have our regrets.
+Sometimes when we're feeling regretful we almost believe we're the only one who's ever made a poor choice in life.
 Of course, we all have things we wished we had done differently.
 No one gets everything right all the time.
-Everyone knows everything in hindsight, but at the time we all have to be younger and more clueless.
-It can make us feel a little better to realize this, that you're not some wretched disaster who's all alone in having an imperfect past.
-Just you and every single other person.
+Everyone's a genius in hindsight, but we all have to go through our years of being young and clueless.
+It can make you feel a little better to realize this, that you're not some wretched disaster who's all alone in having an imperfect past.
+Just you and everyone else on the planet.